hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 # Computational model
 _We don't yet have a great definition of the term "computational model".
-For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._
+For now, try to come up with the clearest, most concise explanation of what happens when a program in your DSL runs._

 # DSL-ness